-CBP also issues Form I-94, Arrival/Departure Record, to nonimmigrants, such as FSM and RMI citizens, upon their admission to the United States effective April 30, 2013; CBP began automating Form I-94 for travelers arriving in the United States through air and sea ports of entry.
-Form I-94 is now created electronically upon arrival.
-This means that CBP will no longer automatically hand paper Forms I-94 to FSM and RMI citizens upon admission at air and sea ports of entry.
-Instead, FSM and RMI travelers can obtain a paper version of their Form I-94 by logging on to CBP's website (www.cbp.gov/194) using identifying information and then printing the form.
-Both initial and replacement Forms may be obtained through CBP's website.
+CBP also issues Form I-94, Arrival/Departure Record, to nonimmigrants, such as FSM and RMI citizens, upon their admission to the United States.
+Form I-94 is created electronically upon arrival at an air or sea port of entry.
+FSM and RMI travelers can obtain a paper version of their Form I-94 by logging on to CBP's website (www.cbp.gov/I94) using identifying information and then printing the form.
+Both initial and replacement Forms I-94 may be obtained through CBP's website.

-CBP will still issue paper versions of Form I-94 at air and sea ports of entry to those travelers who request paper versions at the time of their arrival to the United States.
+CBP will still issue paper versions of Form I-94 at air and sea ports of entry to those travelers who request paper versions when they arrive in the United States.
 These paper Forms I-94 will contain an admission stamp, but will not have an "admit until" date.
 However, Forms I-94 printed from the CBP website will show an "admitted until" date of D/S (duration of status).

 The 11-digit admission/departure number on Form I-94 takes the place of the alien registration number (A-number) for those admitted under the Compacts who are not otherwise assigned an A-number.
 A person admitted under the Compacts should provide this Form I-94 number in place of an A-number in response to any official requests.